Self Care: 17 Best Ways to Take Better Care of Yourself.

 Can you breathe freely?

-Do you have food and a place to live?
+Do you have food to eat and a place to live?

 Is there someone in your life that has shown you that you matter to them?